gabrymn/secure-cloud/README.md

 ### Cipher Key

 The CipherKey is randomly generated during registration and is used to encrypt the user's sensitive information, such as all files, file metadata, and more.
-It is encrypted by the RecoveryKey and saved in the database.
+It is encrypted by the RecoveryKey and stored in the database.

 ### Secret 2FA